heroku/spritestream/README.md

 # spritestream

-spritestream is a utility for reading a pipe of Vinyl image file objects and turning them into a non-retina sprite file, a retina sprite file, and an accompanying CSS file.
-It assumes that for each `image.png`, there is an accompanying `image@2x.png`.
+spritestream reads from a stream of retina and non-retina image files and spits out sprite sheets and an accompanying CSS file.
+It is designed for use with [Gulp][gulp].

 ## Usage

-Pipe your source files into `spritestream`, and give it a callback.
+Pipe your source files into `spritestream`, and provide a callback.
 The callback will receive either an error or an array of results with the non-retina sprite image, the retina sprite image, and the CSS file, in that order.

+spritestream assumes that for each `image.png`, there is an accompanying `image@2x.png` for use in the retina sprite sheet.

 ```javascript
 var es           = require('event-stream');